jellyfin/jellyfin-mpv-shim/README.md

  - Autoplaying the next video.
 (Can be disabled.)
  - Extra keyboard shortcuts: < > skip, u unwatched/stop, w watched/next
  - Playing multiple videos in a queue.
+ - The app doesn't require or save any Plex passwords or tokens.

 You can install this project with the following commands:
 ```bash